New Zealand’s K12 education system consistently ranks

 The Code of Practice for the Pastoral Care of International Students is monitored by the New Zealand Government, covering the entire education process, which all schools must follow.
 The Code provides an expectation of standards, advice and pastoral support to international students.

-New Zealand has been voted the Most Peaceful Country by the Global Peace Index.
-It's also the least corrupt nation, according to the Transparency International Corruption perception Index.
-The 2014 Legatum Prosperity Index ranks New Zealand as 3rd, ahead of the USA, UK and Australia.
+New Zealand is ranked the 2nd most peaceful country by the Global Peace Index.
+It's also the 2nd least corrupt nation, according to the Transparency International Corruption perception Index.
+The 2018 Legatum Prosperity Index ranks New Zealand as 2nd, ahead of the USA, UK and Australia.

 The regulatory system allows students and their families to feel confident about choosing the school that best meets their needs.